CowDogMoo/warpgate/docs/faq.md

 **Better Performance:**

 - Native Go implementation (not plugin-based)
-- Buildah integration for efficient container builds
+- BuildKit integration for efficient container builds
 - Faster build times (30-50% faster in benchmarks)

 **Enhanced Features:**

 - Built-in template discovery and repository management
 - First-class multi-architecture support
-- Better container image focus with native Buildah integration
+- Better container image focus with native BuildKit integration
 - Single binary with no external plugin dependencies

 **When to use Warpgate:**